Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 You also need to enable `compilerOptions.allowSyntheticDefaultImports` in your tsconfig.json.
 Note that if you have enabled `compilerOptions.esModuleInterop`, `allowSyntheticDefaultImports` is enabled by default.
 See [TypeScript's compiler options handbook](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for more information.

+### JavaScript Bundle

+To use this client library in the browser, first you need to use a bundler.
+For details on how to do this, please refer to our [bundling documentation](https://aka.ms/AzureSDKBundling).

 ### Authenticate the client

 Interaction with Service Bus starts with an instance of the [ServiceBusClient][sbclient] class.